siyerjz/Don-t-be-rejected/README.md

-# Movie Date Website 🎬💕
+# You will never be rejected 💕

-A fun and interactive website that asks someone on a movie date with playful UI interactions!
+A fun and interactive website that asks someone on a movie date or whatever date you'll plan with playful UI interactions!

 ## Features ✨